 An order for a synthentic Aggregator instrument can be submitted as a native Limit order or TT Iceberg order, which allows you to execute the total quantity of your order in smaller, disclosed portions.

 Click in the aggregated quantity column at a price level to buy or sell the aggregated instrument.
 Aggregator uses the parameters you set in the Aggregator Configuration dialog box to determine the prices at which the legs are traded.
-If you launched the aggregated instrument by selecting Open MD Trader with Components, working orders appear in the MD Trader widgets for each leg.
+If you launched the aggregated instrument by selecting Open MD Trader with Legs, working orders appear in the MD Trader widgets for each leg.

 Whenever you trade an aggregated instrument, all working orders in the Aggregator leg panes have a vertical color bar on the left side in the Work column.
 This color bar designates a working Aggregator order and uses the leg color you assigned to the aggregated instrument in the Aggregator Configuration dialog box.